Black-throated brilliant: Movement

 The nominate subspecies of black-throated brilliant is known to be sedentary and H. s. whitelyana is presumed to be.

 Feeding

 The black-throated brilliant primarily forages for nectar in the forest's understory, typically between 2 and 4 m high.
 Flowering plants of families Ericaceae and Malvaceae are among its targets.
 It also captures small insects by hawking from a perch.

 Breeding

 The breeding season of the nominate black-throated brilliant spans at least from February to May but may extend as late as October.
 The female incubates the clutch of two eggs.
-Nothing else is known about its breeding phenology or that of subspecies H. s. whitelyana.
+Nothing else is known about its breeding biology or that of subspecies H. s. whitelyana.

 Vocalization

 What is thought to be the song of the nominate black-throated brilliant is "a repeated, drawn-out, descending reeling trill of c.
 4–5 seconds."
 It also makes single "chup" notes.
 The presumed song of H. s. whitelyana is a similar trill lasting about 3 seconds, but there are too few recordings to be sure if it is truly different from the nominate's.